…But We Won’t Build Decks

 - That you’ve already begun to think about your product as a brand.

-Your idea deserves a succinct, visual representation.
+Your startup or mobile app idea deserves a succinct, visual representation.
 At this stage, there’s no need to shell out money for a designer.
 I firmly believe in your ability to create something awesome in PowerPoint.

 TIP: To save your logo as a PNG, click on all the elements of the completed logo.
 Right click and select “Group.”
 Then right click the image again.
 It should all be highlighted as one asset.
 Select “Save as Picture.”
 You now have a portable PNG of your logo.